JamshidS/JamshidS/README.md

 - 👋 Hi, I’m @JamshidS
-- 👀 I’m interested in Mobil development, AI and Machine Learning
+- 👀 I’m interested in Backend development, AI and Machine Learning
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me jamshidsadiqi25@gmail.com